MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

     ![Screenshot of the Detect language interface in the Language playground.](./media/detect-language.png)

     Notice that the language is detected as French.
-Now let's translate that to English.

 ### Translate text

+Now let's translate the French review to English.

 1. At the top of the page, use the **&larr;** (back) link next to eht **Language playground** page title to view all available playgrounds.
 1. In the list of playgrounds, open the **Translator playground**.